sadcatdad/BroEdenBot/README.md

 - `user` — Member whose notes should be summarized.

 The summary includes the note count, date range, and five newest notes.

+## Voice-channel stats commands

+The VC stats module tracks non-bot members while BroEdenBot is online.
+Tracking begins when the module is deployed; Discord does not provide historical VC time from before that point.
+Joining, leaving, and switching voice channels creates session records in `data.db`.

+All `/vcstats` and `/vcrewards` responses are ephemeral.
+The module records all completed sessions but separately calculates reward-eligible time for future use.
+It does not currently grant XP, currency, roles, or other rewards.

+A session is reward-eligible when it lasts at least five minutes and the member was not in the server's configured AFK channel, alone for the entire session, or self-deafened for the entire session.
+A best-effort heartbeat updates active sessions once per minute.
+Time while the bot is offline is not counted.

+### `/vcstats user <user> [days]`

+Shows a member's total tracked time, reward-eligible time, session count, top voice channel, and average session length.

+- `user` — Member whose VC activity should be displayed.
+- `days` — Optional lookback period from 1 to 3,650 days.
+Defaults to 30.

+### `/vcstats leaderboard [days] [limit] [eligible_only]`

+Ranks members by tracked or reward-eligible VC time.

+- `days` — Optional lookback period.
+Defaults to 30.
+- `limit` — Optional number of members from 1 to 25.
+Defaults to 10.
+- `eligible_only` — When true, ranks by reward-eligible time instead of all tracked time.
+Defaults to false.

+### `/vcstats current`

+Shows members currently tracked in voice channels, including their channel, current session duration, and available mute/deafen status.

+### `/vcstats channel [channel] [days]`

+Shows activity for one voice channel or the ten most-used voice channels.

+- `channel` — Optional voice channel.
+Leave blank to show the top channels.
+- `days` — Optional lookback period.
+Defaults to 30.

+### `/vcstats export [days] [user] [channel]`

+Exports completed VC sessions to an ephemeral CSV attachment.

+- `days` — Optional lookback period.
+Defaults to 30.
+- `user` — Optional member filter.
+- `channel` — Optional voice-channel filter.

+The CSV includes member and channel identifiers, timestamps, tracked and counted durations, eligibility, and best-effort mute/deafen/alone flags.

+### `/vcstats reset <confirm>`

+Clears completed and active VC sessions for the current server when `confirm` is true.
+This is administrator-only and does not clear future reward snapshot tables.

+### `/vcstats settings`

+Shows the current reward-preparation rules, including minimum session length and the AFK, alone, and self-deafened exclusions.

+## Voice reward-preview commands

+Reward previews use reward-eligible VC time but do not save or grant rewards.
+Daily caps are calculated by UTC day.

+### `/vcrewards preview [days] [minutes_per_point] [daily_cap_minutes]`

+Shows estimated future reward points for up to 25 members.

+- `days` — Optional lookback period.
+Defaults to 7.
+- `minutes_per_point` — Eligible minutes required for one point.
+Defaults to 60.
+- `daily_cap_minutes` — Maximum eligible minutes counted per member per UTC day.
+Defaults to 180.

+### `/vcrewards export [days] [minutes_per_point] [daily_cap_minutes]`

+Exports the full reward preview to an ephemeral CSV attachment using the same calculation options as `/vcrewards preview`.

 ## Stats commands